-Contact with Respondents (Board Policy)
+Contact with Respondents

-Board Members shall not directly participate in complaint handling and resolution or investigations.
+Board Members shall should not directly participate in complaint handling and resolution or investigations.
 To do so would subject the Board Member to disqualification in any future disciplinary action against the licensee.

-Board Members shall not discuss pending disciplinary matters with any parties to such matters, including the respondent, his/her attorney, Board enforcement staff, and DAGs.
-If a Board Member is contacted by a party regarding a disciplinary matter, the Board Member shall refer the individual to the EO.
-When in doubt, the Board Member shall seek advice from the EO or the Board's Legal Counsel.
+Board Members shall should not discuss pending disciplinary matters with any parties to such matters, including the respondent, his/her attorney, Board BCE enforcement staff, and DAGs.
+If a Board Member is contacted by a party regarding to a disciplinary matter, the Board Member shall should refer the individual to the EO Executive Officer.
+When in doubt, the Board Member shall should seek advice from the EO Executive Officer or the Board's Legal Counsel.

-Service of Legal Documents (Board Policy)
+Service of Legal Documents

-If a Board Member is personally served, as a party in any legal proceeding related to his or her capacity as a Board Member, he or she must contact the EO immediately.
+If a Board Member is personally served, as a party in any legal proceeding related to his or her capacity as a Board Member, he or she must contact the EO Executive Officer immediately.

-Serving as an Expert Witness (Executive Order 66.2)
+Serving as an Expert Witness

+(Executive Order 66.2)

-Pursuant to Executive Order 66-2, no employment, activity, or enterprise shall be engaged in any gubernatorial appointee which might result in, or create the appearance of resulting in any of the following:
+Pursuant to Executive Order 66-2, no employment, activity, or enterprise shall be engaged in $\frac{by}{by}$ any gubernatorial appointee which might result in, or create the appearance of resulting in any of the following:

 - 1. Using the prestige or influence of a State office for the appointee's private gain or advantage. - 2.
-Using state time, facilities, equipment, or supplies for the appointee's private gain or advantage, or the private gain or advantage of another. - Using confidential information acquired by virtue of State involvement for the appointee's private gain or advantage, or the private gain or advantage of another. - 4.
+Using state time, facilities, equipment, or supplies for the appointee's private gain or advantage, or the private gain or advantage of another. - 3.
+Using confidential information acquired by virtue of State involvement for the appointee's private gain or advantage, or the private gain or advantage of another. - 4.
 Receiving or accepting money or any other consideration from anyone other than the State for the performance of an act which the appointee would be required or expected to render in the regular course of hours of his or her State employment or as a part of the appointee's duties as a State officer.

-Request for Grants (Board Policy)
+Request for Grants